sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 Sparsity pattern detection and matrix coloring are performed in a so-called "preparation step", whose output can be **reused across several calls** to `jacobian` (as long as the pattern stays the same).

-Thus, to extract more performance, we can create this object once
+Thus, to extract more performance, we can create this object only once

 ```julia
 prep = prepare_jacobian(iter_diff, sparse_backend, x, Constant(k))